-Also known as: Myasthenic syndrome, Eaton-Lambert syndrome, Lambert-Eaton myasthenic syndrome or LEMS
+Also known as: Myasthenic syndrome, Eaton-Lambert syndrome, Lambert-Eaton myasthenic syndrome, LEMS or LES

 - Blood pressure changes

 - Dry mouth